Crossness Nature Reserve: Developments

 Between 2005 and 2011 the Belvedere Green Links project saw £1,000,000 spent on restoring Erith southern marsh and Crossness Nature Reserve, including the stable block.
 This was funded by the Homes & Communities Agency (HCA), the European Regional Development Fund (ERDF) and the Greater London Authority (GLA).
 Bexley Borough Council were key stakeholders.

 In the early 2020s, Cory announced plans to create one of Europe's largest Carbon Capture and Storage (CCS) facilities in Belvedere, on a site including 11.7% of the 25.5 hectares of land at Crossness Nature Reserve.
 In December 2023, a campaign group (Save Crossness Nature Reserve) and petition was established to oppose the development.
 The petition generated 2,790 signatures.
-In June 2024, the campaign group sought to raise £8000 to fight the plans.
+In June 2024, the campaign group sought to raise funds to fight the plans.

+Despite the opposition to the development of the CCS, the Parliamentary Under Secretary of State, Martin McCluskey MP made the decision to approve the development, on behalf of the Secretary of State for Energy Security and Net Zero, Ed Miliband MP on 5th November 2025.